Hilbert1024/Texas-holdem-game/README.md

 Firstly run 'Train.py',you can set N that the times of self-confrontation,defalut is N=2000.

-Then you can obtain a file named 'train_data.csv'.
+Then you can obtain a file named 'train_data.csv',this will cost you so much time because of my complicated program.

 You can play Texas-hold-em with your PC by running 'Main.py' now!Good luck!